The Clubhouse at West Bradford.

 The Clubhouse Bar & Restaurant.

 The main bar and restaurant at West Bradford Golf Club split into two parts, which can be divided but generally remain as one large open plan room.
 At the front, closest to the entrance, is the Bar Lounge, a comfortable bar area with large circular and smaller rectangular tables.
-This part of the building is original, and formed part of the farmhouse built in 1725.
+This part of the building is original, and formed part of the Bolling Family Manor House built in 1725.

 To the rear of the room is an extension to the original building, the Main Lounge, which is furnished with more large circular tables.
 The Main Lounge is a light, spacious room with a distinctive vaulted ceiling.
 Together the Bar Lounge and the Main Lounge make one large rectangular room that can seat 107 covers.

 From a door leading from the Bar Lounge room you can access The 19th Hole.
 The 19th is a small self contained snug, with it’s own bar access, that can comfortably seat 18 – 20 people.
 The entrance to the snug has a beautiful stained glass window set into the door showing a flag with “19th” written on it.
 It is perfect for small private gatherings, or for enjoying drinks or bar snacks away from the main room.
 It can be reserved for use by visiting Golf Societies, Corporate groups, or other groups of visitors.